mrpdevpro/androidstreams/README.md

     cast,
     orderBy

-   and utility methods of all,any,skip,count,sum,max,min,first,last,
+   and utility methods of all, any, skip,count, sum,max,min, first,last, toList, toArray